ameisner/lsst_decam_recipe/README.md

 ingestCalibs.py DATA --calib DATA/CALIB flats_biases/*.fits --validity 999 --mode=link
 ```

-Possibly an appropriate regexp in the ``ingestCalibs.py`` command above would eliminate the need for copying the flat/bias FITS files into a single directory called ``flats_biases`` as is done here.
+Possibly an appropriate regexp in the ``ingestCalibs.py`` command above would eliminate the need for copying the flat/bias FITS files into a staging directory called ``flats_biases`` as is done here.